Flame angelfish

 The flame angelfish (Centropyge loricula) is a marine angelfish of the family Pomacanthidae found in tropical waters of the Pacific Ocean.
 Other common names include flame angel, flaming angelfish and Japanese pygmy angelfish.

 Description

 The flame angelfish's coloration is bright orange-red with a vertical elongated black spot and four or five bars on the sides, the posterior part of the dorsal, and anal fins, with alternating short purple-blue and black bands.
 Specimens from the Marquesas lack the vertical black bars.
 Males are generally larger and slightly more colored than females.

 The life span of the flame angelfish is 5–7 years or more.

-Range
+Distribution

 It is found in various reefs of Oceania, most common in Marshall, Line and Cook Islands.
-The fish is also, although less commonly, found in the Hawaiian Islands.
+The fish is also less commonly found in the Hawaiian Islands.
 Particularly, the flame angelfish can be found on the foreslope of coral reefs and clear lagoons.